ExamDay/NeuralGREWT/README.md

     its location given all previous symbols in the vector (using the predictor), taking the difference between this and the sum-validity of it's corresponding ground string to obtain a <em>validity delta</em>, and dividing by the length of that vector.
 That division might be unnecessary, but we will find out.
-        - Update: It occurs to me that the division by sentence length would have a largely unhelpful effect on the validity score on any one dimension relative to all the others.
+        - Update: It occurs to me that the division by sentence length would have a largely unhelpful effect on the validity score of any one dimension relative to all the others.
 Exaggerating similarities between dimensions as vectors grow longer.
 The ground-truth validity delta may or may             not have anything to do with string length depending on the language so it is wrong to force such a correlation in general.
             A proper normalization across all dimensions regarded equally is what we want here.
 - Perform T-SNE followed by PCA on the validity tensor to infer number and relative